ctoruno/LAC-Reports/Outputs/Haiti/Method/Haiti_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Haiti was conducted for the <i>WJP's The Rule of Law in Haiti: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by CID Gallup, based in San José, Costa Rica.
 CID Gallup administered the surveys in June 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
-The target population group for this survey included Haitians aged 18 years or older residing across 10 cities throughout the country.
+The target population group for this survey included Haitians aged 18 years or older residing across four regions throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
                                     The General Population Poll in Haiti represents an achieved total sample size of 507 interviews distributed proportionally across four regions.
-CID Gallup based the sampling frame on the 2022 projected population figures from the Latin American and Caribbean Demographic Center (CELADE) of the United Nations Economic Commission for Latin America and the Caribbean (CEPAL), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization
+CID Gallup based the sampling frame on the 2022 projected population figures from the Latin American and Caribbean Demographic Center (CELADE) of the United Nations Economic Commission for Latin America and the Caribbean (CEPAL), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English and Haitian Creole, can be found in the Appendix of this report.
                                 </p>